 Inducing an electric current in a single loop

-Even in a single loop of wire, passing a magnet into it will create an electric current.
+Even with a single loop of wire, passing a magnet into it will create an electric current.
 The single loop will still have all the characteristics of how a solenoid interacts with magnets.

 Follow the movement of a magnet into one loop: